1963 South Vietnamese coup d'état: Reaction

 The deposition of the Ngô brothers was greeted with widespread joy by the South Vietnamese public.
 Large spontaneous street demonstrations took place.
 The offices of the Times of Vietnam, the Ngô family's propaganda mouthpiece, were burned.
 Elsewhere, the crowd smashed windows and ransacked any building associated with Nhu.
 The tension released by the downfall of the regime sparked off celebrations similar to Tết (Lunar New Year) celebrations.
-Americans were treated and received with great enthusiasm and Lodge was mobbed by the Saigon public and it was joked that Lodge would win any Vietnamese election by a landslide.
+Americans were treated and received with great enthusiasm, Lodge was mobbed by the Saigon public, and it was joked that Lodge would win any Vietnamese election by a landslide.
 Lodge recommended immediate recognition of the new regime by Washington, asserting that the popular approval of the Vietnamese for the coup warranted it.
 Lodge reported: "Every Vietnamese has a grin on his face today".
 The crowds swarmed onto the grounds of Gia Long Palace in a carnival atmosphere, punctuated by celebratory ARVN gunfire, while a sea of Buddhist flags flew throughout the city.
-As Lodge traveled from his residence to the US embassy, the crowds cheered his convoy, and when he walked past the Xá Lợi Pagoda, the focal point of the raids by Nhu's Special Forces, he was mobbed by jubilant Buddhists.
+As Lodge traveled from his residence to the US embassy, the crowds cheered his convoy, and when he walked past the Xá Lợi Pagoda, the focal point of the raids by Nhu's Special Forces, he was mobbed by jubilant Buddhists who tossed him high into the air several times until he was rescued by police.
 The people were very happy with the soldiers, giving them fruit, flowers and garlands of roses.

 Madame Nhu, who was in the United States at the time, denounced the coup and angrily accused the Americans of orchestrating it.
 When asked about whether the US was involved, she replied "definitely", elaborating that "no coup can erupt without American incitement and backing" and declaring that she would not seek asylum "in a country whose government stabbed me in the back".
 She said "I believe all the devils of hell are against us" and that "whoever has the Americans as allies does not need enemies".

 The United States publicly disclaimed responsibility or involvement in the coup.
 Many, including Harriman, General Maxwell Taylor, and Assistant Secretary of State Roger Hilsman, denied involvement, although Hilsman admitted that American disapproval of Diem's policies would have encouraged the generals.
 Privately, the White House was elated by the coup, as it had been relatively bloodless.
 The White House fostered the impression that the coup was purely Vietnamese and claimed to have no knowledge of it.
 A year later, Trueheart was quoted that the United States had been aware of the generals' actions.